Digital-Media/dmt2-project-setup/README.md

 * **Preferred:** First **fork** this repository on GitHub (account needed) and then **clone** to your computer.
 Regularly commit/push your work to your repository on GitHub.
 * **Alternative:** Download as ZIP and work locally.
-Make sure you save your work regularly.
+Make sure you backup your work regularly.

 Open sub-folder ``project/`` as an Eclipse-Java project.